Skip to main content

 Lifestyle Interventions as Modulators of the Neuroendocrine System

 Lifestyle interventions, such as diet, exercise, and stress management, can be viewed as powerful modulators of the neuroendocrine system.
 A nutrient-dense diet provides the essential cofactors for enzymatic reactions in the steroidogenic pathways, while resistance exercise has been shown to increase androgen receptor sensitivity.
-Stress reduction techniques, such as mindfulness and meditation, can help to downregulate the HPA axis, thereby reducing the suppressive effects of on the HPG axis.
+Stress reduction techniques, such as mindfulness and meditation, can help to downregulate the HPA axis, thereby reducing the suppressive effects of cortisol on the HPG axis.

 Intervention Effect on HPA Axis Effect on HPG Axis